 Biologists refer to our human body as an “animal” body because we have the same instinctual nature and primal drives (survival, sexual, and power drives) as the beasts of the jungle.
 These drives and bodily urges exert a tremendous motivational force on the physical body and how it lives, responds and behaves.
 Were it not for these drives, humans would be completely passive and uninspired to do anything.
 The recognition and management of these primal forces and urges is the focus of Level 1 meditation.

-In the early stages of human development, there was no individualistic ego awareness as these qualities of being were unconscious and meaningless to the survival challenges of existence.
+In the early stages of human development, there was no individualistic ego awareness as we know today; these qualities of being were unconscious and meaningless to the survival challenges of existence.
 Eventually, the more evolved of the nomadic tribes recognized that hunger and self-defense could be readily satisfied in a more civilized and secure environment.
-This shift in awareness toward civilized existence required a concerted effort by these humans to regulate and manage the primal instincts, impulses and basic urges so common goals could be achieved through communal cooperation.
+This shift in awareness toward civilized, agrarian existence required a concerted effort by these humans to regulate and manage the primal instincts, impulses and basic urges so common goals could be achieved through communal cooperation.
 For community to become a reality it became necessary to regulate and manage the brute force of the survival drive as well as the raw sexual drive; humans had to learn how to be “civil” with one another which meant managing the power drive also.

 As time passed, the most significant and miraculous transition of consciousness Western Civilization has ever known emerged around 1500 A.D. during the Renaissance Period.
 This quietly unfolding event emerged within a relatively small percentage of humans; it was the transition from being conscious to becoming self-conscious.
 To put this into context as stages of consciousness… the mineral kingdom is conscious at a level we know as deep sleep, the vegetable kingdom is conscious as lucid dreaming, the animal kingdom is conscious, and humanity is now self-conscious.
 What is incredible about this is that humans have only been self-conscious for a little over 500 years.
-Prior to that time, for the most part humans were only conscious, living an external life in a primal experience of urges and instincts in the nature of the animal body.
+Prior to that time, for the most part humans were only conscious, living an externally-oriented life in a primal experience of urges and instincts in the nature of the animal body.

 Remember, at the time of Christ, people lived locally.
 In other words, people were born and died in a communal village or in a tribal setting following the ancient, ancestral customs and mores of their elders.
 In essence, these “communal rules” were a pre-established, habitual life a person was born into and required to follow; just another “cog in the wheel.”
 A person did not bother to “think” as there were few, if any, alternative lifestyles from which to choose; they simply had to do the chores they were assigned in order to eat.
 It was a very impersonal existence; no one ever entertained the thought of “I am an individual self who has choices.”

 In the world today, the majority of people are self-conscious, but few are Self-realized.
-The personal self or what we call ego is now the center of consciousness and the primal drives are subservient to the ego-personality.
-Individuals who live on the primal level of life are only capable of thinking about satisfying the desires of the body and perceive of external reality exclusively in these terms; such an individual has never outgrown his/her dependence on bodily comforts and security.
+The personal self or what we call ego is now the center of consciousness and in the more advanced humans, the primal drives are subservient to the ego-personality.
+Individuals who live on the primal level of life are only capable of thinking about satisfying the desires of the body and perceive of external reality exclusively in these terms; such an individual has never outgrown his/her dependence on bodily comforts and self-satisfaction.
 Primitive people in the modern world who still live in collective consciousness are incapable of conceiving of the greater awareness and freedom that are enjoyed in the personal self-conscious awareness with all the feelings and sentiments of the life experience.
 It is inconceivable to those living in the auto-erotic states why a person would put aside his/her comforts and through self-discipline focus on a creative project, read for self-improvement or selflessly help others.
 Likewise, it is incomprehensible to the person who is attached to power, prestige and the sensual enticements the modern world brings to the body and ego-personality, why anyone would consider “dying” to this pleasant worldly experience so the center of consciousness can shift its focus to the God-Self within.

 The Renaissance Period was referred to as the “Enlightenment” of humanity, with its focus on awakening to a “brand new, never-seen-before” perspective of external reality in the 3rd dimensional world; it was a flourishing of art, science, music, religion and self-awareness.
 For the individual, it was an extraordinary awakening of the self-concept or “I and not I” realization.
 This florescence of consciousness within humanity was what many consider as the dawning of the modern age.
 Nevertheless, this pre-modern state of the world and the inconsistent availability of scarce resources held captive the attention and the time of people struggling to provide for themselves the necessities of life.
 This cycle of “boom or bust” and working to just stay alive was the way of life up until the end of WW II.
 Ironically, in this post-modern world with its abundance of resources, gadgets, sensual pleasures and abundance of leisurely time, it is the bodily urges and ego/personality that now holds captive the mind of the individual.